-Council officers, using delegated powers may approve or refuse applications using the criteria contained within these guidelines.

-On approving an application, the Council will issue a Street Trading Consent to which conditions will be attached.
-The consent will also contain specific terms such as days, hours and place that street trading is permitted and the goods that may be sold.
+- 13.1 Council officers, using their delegated powers may approve or refuse applications using the criteria contained within these guidelines. - 13.2 On approving an application, the Council will issue a Street Trading Consent to which conditions will be attached.
+The consent will also contain specific terms such as days, hours and place that street trading is permitted as well as the goods that may be sold.

-Care must therefore be taken by the applicant when listing the goods which are to be sold.
-No goods may be sold or displayed which are not specified on the Street Trading Consent.

-Changes to the consented goods may require a new application to be made and further consultation to be sought.
-Minor amendments such as the addition of related items to the Consent may be made however, the current administration fee will be charged.

-Standard conditions are attached to all street trading consents however, additional conditions may be attached where it is appropriate to do so.

-The conditions attached to the Consent or printed upon the back of it, form part of the approval the Council.
+- 13.3 Care must be taken by the applicant when listing the goods which are to be sold.
+No goods may be sold or displayed which are not specified on the Street Trading Consent. - 13.4 Changes to the consented goods may require a new application to be made and further consultation to be sought.
+Minor amendments such as the addition of related items to the Consent may be made however, the current administration fee will be charged. - 13.5 Standard conditions are attached to all street trading consents however, additional conditions may be attached where it is appropriate to do so. - 13.6 The conditions attached to the Consent or printed upon the back of it, form part of the Council approval.
 The conditions must be complied with at all times.
-Failure to do so could lead to the Street Trading Consent being either revoked, or not renewed.

-Consent holders are therefore encouraged to take time to familiarise themselves with the conditions attached to their Street Trading Consent.
+Failure to do so could lead to the Street Trading Consent being either revoked, or not renewed. - 13.7 Consent holders are encouraged to take time to familiarise themselves with the conditions attached to their Street Trading Consent.